 Arabica, Robusta coffee, and rust disease

-First, we need to understand that Arabica coffee has accounted for more than 60% of global coffee production for centuries, due to its outstanding quality.
-Unfortunately, however, Arabica (or more precisely, all of its coffee cultivars) is very susceptible to rust, a foliar disease caused by a fungus caused by Hemileia differatrix (the disease does not cause immediate damage. that will gradually kill the coffee tree, we have to wait 3-5 years for the new seedlings to be harvested).
-At the other extreme, Robusta coffee plants make up the rest of global production with potentially lower quality than Arabica, but with increased resistance to many diseases – including rust.
+First, we need to understand that Arabica coffee has accounted for more than 60% of global coffee production for centuries due to its outstanding quality.
+Unfortunately, however, Arabica (or more precisely, all of its coffee cultivars) is very susceptible to rust, a foliar disease caused by a fungus caused by Hemileia differatrix (the condition does not cause immediate damage. that will gradually kill the coffee tree, we have to wait 3-5 years for the new seedlings to be harvested).
+At the other extreme, Robusta coffee plants make up the rest of global production with potentially lower quality than Arabica but with increased resistance to many diseases – including rust.

 So Arabica x Robusta = What kind of coffee?
 Very great!

-And just as we thought, Hibrido de Timor was born with the flavor potential of Arabica and the disease resistance of Robusta – however, scientifically it seems that “God” has helped us get the “legend” ” (analysis below).
+And just as we thought, Hibrido de Timor was born with the flavor potential of Arabica and the disease resistance of Robusta.
+However, scientifically it seems that “God” has helped us get the “legend” (analysis below).

-Source of disease resistance genes from Timor Hybrid
+Source of disease resistance genes from Timor Hybrid coffees

 Back to the issue of breeding, it is almost impossible for an Arabica coffee tree to cross naturally with a Robusta coffee tree.
-Since the Arabica coffee plant itself is a diploid species possessing two sets of chromosomes (they need cross-pollination), while Arabica is a tetraploid with four sets of chromosomes (self-pollinating).
+Since the Arabica coffee plant is a diploid species possessing two sets of chromosomes (they need cross-pollination), Arabica is a tetraploid with four chromosomes (self-pollinating).
 So to be able to do this process with a scientific hand, we need to “duplicate” Robusta’s chromosomes before we can cross them together – But in nature, somehow, this has happened.

 Scientifically, Timor Hybrid carries with it the gene expression of the Arabica variety with a tetraploid chromosome set (instead of diploid like on Robusta plants).
-At least five disease resistance genes inherited from Robusta exist in the Timor Hybrid (SH5 to SH9).
+At least five disease resistance genes were inherited from Robusta in the Timor Hybrid (SH5 to SH9).
 With this genome, Timor Hybrid “bridges” to help breed Arabica plants containing other disease resistance genes.

-Throughout the 20th century, biologists have sought to harness genetic resources from the Timor Hybrid to create Arabica varieties with high flavor potential and strong CLR resistance such as Sarchimor ( Timor Hybrid x Villa Sarchi ). and Catimor ( Timor Hybrid x Caturra ).
+Throughout the 20th century, biologists have sought to harness genetic resources from the Timor Hybrid to create Arabica varieties with high flavor potential and strong CLR resistance, such as Sarchimor ( Timor Hybrid x Villa Sarchi ). and Catimor ( Timor Hybrid x Caturra ).

 Although the Timor Hybrid is of undeniable importance to the global coffee industry, very little research has been done on the geography or genetics of the original trees in East Timor.
-This is partly because many of the plantations here were abandoned after the 1975 Indonesian war.
+It is partly because many of the plantations were abandoned after the 1975 Indonesian war.
 Today the Timor Hybrid is the foundation of East Timor’s economy, with almost half of the population relying solely on coffee as their main livelihood.